Thinking About An Isle Of Skye Road Trip?

 Keep a close eye on the weather and pack appropriate gear, even if not forecast the weather can change rapidly and dramatically in this area.
 This was one of my favourite parts of the trip and probably more so because we had packed ponchos and wellies, in anticipation of what the looming grey skies had in store for us.

 Even when the skies opened and the rain came, we had so much fun walking into the loch for pictures and jumping in puddles.
-We learnt quickly that in Scotland wellies and waterproofs are always good to have to hand.
+In Scotland, wellies and waterproofs are always good to have on hand.

 The Old Man of Storr is a large, iconic rock pinnacle that stands high and proud on the Trotternish Ridge.
 The ‘Old Man’ is a 55-meter tall pillar of rock that has been weathered over centuries into its distinctive shape.

-The Old Man of Storr offers a popular 3.8km walking route with dramatic scenery along the way and is well worth the effort.
+The Old Man of Storr is one of the most popular things to do on the Isle of Skye, it offers a popular 3.8km walking route with dramatic scenery and is well worth the effort.
 As you ascend, you’ll be rewarded with stunning views of the surrounding seascape and landscape.
 On a clear day, you can see as far as the Scottish mainland.

 But when we went to Storr I had planned some typically Scottish moody shots, for which I needed a typically Scottish gloomy sky.
 I’ve never been so disappointed to see blue skies before.
 But blue skies or moody skies, Storr is another magical location on the Isle of Skye.